santhoshbomma9/amp-sub-mgmt/README.md

         2. Customer login's to the landing page(using multi-tenant authentication flow), customer is authenticated
         3. After login:
         4. Get JWT token as per the first technical requirement above.
-        5. Page calls the [Marketplace API Resolve endpoint](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#resolve-a-subscription) (using marketplace auth jwt token(from #3) and query string token(#1)) which will respond with a subscription Id.
+        5. Page calls the [Marketplace API Resolve endpoint](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#resolve-a-subscription) (using marketplace auth jwt token(from #4) and query string token(#1)) which will respond with a subscription Id.
         6. Then, Page calls the Get on [Subscription endpoint](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#gethttpsmarketplaceapimicrosoftcomapisaassubscriptionsapi-versionapiversion) passing the subscription Id to get more details/status of that subscription
         7. Submit button on the landing page will send an email to the Publisher Company Ops team to activate, update or cancel the subscription.

-    - Webhook -  Webhook is an url endpoint, where Azure Marketplace can call the publisher to inform the activies performed by the customer outside of landing page.
-This [activites are listed here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#implementing-a-webhook-on-the-saas-service).
+    - Webhook -  Webhook is an url endpoint provided by the publisher, where Azure Marketplace can call the publisher to inform the activies/actions performed by the customer outside of landing page.
+This [activites/actions are listed here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#implementing-a-webhook-on-the-saas-service).
 An example flow for delete would look like below
         1. Customer deletes SaaS offer
         2. Publisher Webhook gets a notification
         3. Validate the AUTH token on that request